Crest-Robotics/livox_ros_driver2/README.md

-# Livox ROS Driver 2
+# Livox ROS Driver 2 - Crest Robotics

+This is a fork of the Livox Ros Driver 2, set up to colcon build within any subfolder within a ros 2 humble ws.

 Livox ROS Driver 2 is the 2nd-generation driver package used to connect LiDAR products produced by Livox, applicable for ROS (noetic recommended) and ROS2 (foxy or humble recommended).